apisnetworks/apiscp-docs/docs/admin/dns/PowerDNS.md

 This is a drop-in provider for [ApisCP](https://apiscp.com) to enable DNS support using PowerDNS.
 This module may use PostgreSQL or MySQL as a backend driver.

-## Nameserver installation

 ::: warning
 CentOS 8 is restricted to PowerDNS 4.3 from EPEL due to library dependencies when MySQL is used as a backend.
 Use PostgreSQL to avoid this restriction.

 ```
 cpcmd scope:set cp.bootstrapper powerdns_driver pgsql